 Also, because most editorial content writers don’t act as marketing strategists, they won’t replace any of your content marketing professionals.
 They will complement your marketing team or department with their services by telling reader-focused stories in your brand voice.

 Because they will work in close collaboration with your staff or contractors, it’s important they have a keen understanding of organizational dynamics and behavior.
 They should be confident and self-starting but able to work with a team as well as disciplined, detail-oriented, deadline-focused and creative.

 Hire Journalists to Get the Best Content Writers

 Surely, you’re aware that many calling themselves content writers are not qualified to write the robust content you need for your content marketing strategies to succeed.
 Many may have some marketing background and have been blogging to a sizeable audience for some time.
 That doesn’t make them real editorial content writers.
 A journalism background usually does, if the journalist is comfortable writing for content used in marketing programs in addition to authentic news stories.

 That’s why many companies are complementing their copywriting team with those who have professional editorial backgrounds.
 Your brand also should consider adding journalists who provide editorial content writing services to your remote contracting roster.

 By contracting with the right editorial content writers, you can achieve the major content marketing goals that your organization has, including becoming a go-to source for information in your business sector.

-(c) 2016.
-Dahna M. Chandler for Thrive Writing, Inc., a division of Audience First Communications, Inc. All rights reserved.
+(c) 2016-2017.
+Dahna M. Chandler for Thrive Writing, Inc., a division of Thrive Media, Inc. All rights reserved.
 This article may not be reproduced wholly or in part without express written permission of the author.